 Do you know what makes these fresh raspberry bars so wholesome and delicious?

 Then you have the oats that are among the healthiest grains on earth.
-They’re a gluten-free whole grain and a great source of important vitamins, minerals, fiber, and antioxidants.
+They're a gluten-free whole grain and a great source of essential vitamins, minerals, fiber, and antioxidants.